About the CIMPA Summer School

 - Traces

 The Calculus of Variations identifies an important class of nonlinear PDE that can be solved using relatively simple ideas from nonlinear Functional Analysis.
 The Calculus of Variations relates one PDE with the critical points of some 'energy' functional, and usually this is an easier problem to be solved.
+In addition, many of the laws of physics and other scientific disciplines arise directly from the minimum of the energy functional, in other words as variational problems.

-- Introduction.
+Contents:- Introduction.
 Principle of least action.
 Examples: minimum surface of revolution.
 Brachistochrone.

 - Calculus of variations for PDEs